U.N. optimistic Syria aid meet will win major funding

 The rebellion has since become a full-scale civil war.
 Insurgents have taken swathes of rural territory from government forces but have failed to capture major cities and towns.
 More than 60,000 people have died, the United Nations says.

-The number of refugees fleeing to neighbouring countries has jumped sharply in the last two months, passing the 500,000 mark on December 11 and growing by more than 200,000 since then.
+The number of refugees fleeing to neighboring countries has jumped sharply in the last two months, passing the 500,000 mark on December 11 and growing by more than 200,000 since then.

 On Monday, 3,000 Syrians fled into Jordan.